Ra1n60w/Auto-Explode-TNT/README.md

-This is a datapack for Minecraft.
+This is a *light* datapack for Minecraft.

-It can make TNTs you places lit automatically.
+It can make TNTs you places lit automatically, similar to those in minigames like Bedwars.

+**It is fully compatible with any other packs!!!**

-You can download the ZIP file in Releases and try it.
+You can download the ZIP files in Releases and try it.

 Total size of the file: 4KB